 • Minimum undergrad GPA: 3.0 on a 4 point scale in the upper division coursework.

-• GRE preferred minimum: 58th verbal percentile, 25th quantitative percentile.

-• Other criteria: Academic background, goal statement, student’s academic interest, references and
+• • Other criteria: Academic background, goal statement, student’s academic interest, references and

 availability of faculty and facility resources also are considered part of the entrance evaluation.